wolpert/svarm/docs/Design.md

 I have a feeling this will need to change in the future, but I'd like to get to that point.
 Is this tech debt?
 Not necessarily.
 This seems like a good way to use HSQLDB at this point.
 Folks with a better idea are welcome to comment.
+In the case of using MySQL, we can encrypt at the 'tablespace' layer.
+For PostgreSQL, the data partition will need to be encrypted at the OS layer.

 ## Control